62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

 Finally, Table~\ref{tab:soa} benchmarks this work against recent acoustic resonators.
 While low- to mid-GHz devices often report larger $k^{2}$ and $Q$, our SMR shifts the operating point into the mmWave regime, achieving the highest frequency in the set and coupling comparable to other $\ge\!50$~GHz demonstrations.
-The $k^{2}$ could be improved by future optimization of the fabrication process and the application of other metals, such as iridium (Ir),\cite{4409733} ruthenium (Ru),\cite{ueda2005high} and titanium (Ti).\cite{11083120} The resulting $fQ$ product is primarily limited by high-frequency loss.
-Structures reported recently, such as periodically poled piezoelectric films (P3F), could be leveraged to reduce losses by using larger resonant cavities.\cite{10.1063/5.0275691, 10600386, 10188141, cho202423} Nevertheless, the high-contrast \ce{SiO2}/\ce{Ta2O5} Bragg mirror and buried-electrode thickness-field excitation provide a practical route to mmWave operation, with headroom for improvement via loss reduction and stack/electrode optimization.
+Compared with SMRs employing Al/W metal reflectors at similar frequencies\cite{10307494, 11083120}, the lower $Q$ observed here may result from a combination of residual leakage due to reflector bandgap mis-centering (from thin film property deviations) and intrinsic losses/electrical loading in the Pt/ScAlN/Pt cavity and routing.
+Moreover, because both longitudinal and shear components could contribute to substrate leakage in SMRs\cite{5610561}, a detailed loss decomposition and reflector material comparison aimed at improving confinement of both waves will be pursued in future work.
+The $k^{2}$ could be improved by future optimization of the fabrication process and the application of other metals, such as iridium (Ir),\cite{4409733} ruthenium (Ru),\cite{ueda2005high} and titanium (Ti).\cite{11083120} The resulting $f \cdot Q$ product is primarily limited by high-frequency loss.
+Structures reported recently, such as periodically poled piezoelectric films (P3F), could be leveraged to reduce losses by using larger resonant cavities.\cite{10.1063/5.0275691, 10600386, 10188141, cho202423} Nevertheless, the high-contrast \ce{SiO2}/\ce{Ta2O5} Bragg mirror and buried-electrode thickness-field excitation provide a practical route to mmWave operation.

-In conclusion, we have demonstrated a mmWave \ce{Sc_{0.3}Al_{0.7}N} solidly mounted resonator operating at \SI{62.6}{GHz}, enabled by a \ce{SiO2}/\ce{Ta2O5} Bragg reflector and a buried \ce{Pt} bottom electrode that supports thickness-field excitation.
+In conclusion, we have demonstrated a \ce{Sc_{0.3}Al_{0.7}N} solidly mounted resonator operating at \SI{62.6}{GHz}, enabled by a \ce{SiO2}/\ce{Ta2O5} Bragg reflector and a buried \ce{Pt} bottom electrode that supports thickness-field excitation.
 The fabricated devices exhibit $k^{2}=\SI{0.8}{\%}$ and a Bode $Q$ of 50.91, which is, to our knowledge, the highest operating frequency reported for an SMR to date.
 These measurements validate the design methodology and establish a practical path toward compact, low-loss mmWave acoustic components.
 Future work will target higher $Q$ via loss reduction in the piezoelectric film and electrodes, higher $k^{2}$ through stack/electrode co-optimization, and composition tuning of \ce{ScAlN}, alongside integration into filter prototypes for next-generation RF front ends.